Updated – October 2023

 Battery Life Is Limited

 These cameras are so small that their battery life is fairly low compared to other cameras.
-We would buy extras.
+We would buy extras (on Amazon).

 Note: The remote control available for these cameras is cool, but it does not work underwater.